MEET THE TEAM

 Hannah became involved in animal advocacy at the age of 10 volunteering at local rescues.
 As the years continued, her passion for rescue and love of helping dogs only grew stronger.
 She continued to volunteer and support rescues while living in New York, where she began her training education.

-Now residing in Los Angeles with her wife, Jane, and their three Wags and Walks rescues, Lilah, Finn and Grey, Hannah serves as Lead Trainer of Pack Potential.
+Now residing in Los Angeles with her wife, Jane, and their four Wags and Walks rescues, Finn, Grey, Malcolm, and Marilyn, Hannah serves as Head Trainer of Pack Potential.

 Hannah continues to hone her training and rehabilitation skillset utilizing science based practices to create deeper connections between handler and dog.